Payouts concept

 `absorbPayoutFee = true` and `absorbNetworkFee = true`

-Both fees are absorbed by the merchant, ensuring the recipient receives the full intended payout amount.
+Both fees are absorbed by the merchant.
+The recipient receives the full intended amount.

 ```ini